maiz-an/QLR/README.md

 - **Click on any run** to see detailed logs
 - **Set up email notifications** for failures

-This is much better than PythonAnywhere and completely free! 🚀
+This is better and completely free! 🚀